Marriott in Disney World (Disney Swan and Dolphin)

-You can still earn the points needed for a 5 night stay in a Disney World hotel with the sign up bonus of only 2 credit cards.
+Depending on current offers, you may still be able to earn the points needed for a 5 night stay in a Disney World hotel with the welcome bonus of only 2 credit cards.
 But due to all of the hurdles mentioned in this post such as the high minimum spending requirement, this method isn’t going to be for everyone.

 This may not be your best move if you have other travel goals.
 In other words, there may be other credit cards that should take priority over the Marriott credit card.

 As I mentioned earlier in the post, there are other hotels in Orlando and near Disney that you can get on points.
 They just will not have some of the Disney benefits that the Disney Swan and Dolphin provide.